The Cost of Working Together

 This is not to say companies should avoid managing specialized silos using traditional approaches.
 There is still value there especially for scalable problems.
 This approach is important when opportunities and situations arise that require more than a single specialist team solve the problem.
 You need the right approaches for the right problems.

-How Harmonizers Might Create Market-Like Systems
+How Harmonizer Thinking Creates Market-Like Systems

 Designing “profit-sharing” for shared outcomes.
-When operators, refiners, and creators need to collaborate, Harmonizers can structure success so each function benefits.
+When operators, refiners, and creators need to collaborate, structure success so each function benefits.
 A new product launch requires operator reliability, refiner optimization, and creator innovation.
 Rather than separate success metrics, they share a revenue target.
 Everyone gets bonuses based on net-new revenue regardless of individual functional contributions.
-This reduces the incentive to focus on individual metrics at the expense of collective success.
+This eliminates the incentive to focus on individual metrics at the expense of collective success.

 How Different Work Types Affect Transaction Costs